kiliakis/papi-deluxe/README.md

 ## Known bugs
 * Can't add metric or event in the middle of a start - stop counters region
 * No function that removes a metric
+* Doesn\t work well on PCA and kmeans
+* Need a proper destructor